aredrosero/aredrosero/README.md

 - 👋 Hi, I’m Dr.green606
-- 👀 I’m interested in Maths, IT, Financial, Sports and everything interesting
+- 👀 Interested in Maths, IT, Financial and Sports
-- 🌱 I’m currently learning ccoding with Platzi
+- 🌱 I’m currently learning coding with Platzi
-- 💞️ I’m looking to collaborted...
+- 💞️ Looking to collaborted...
 - 📫 How to reach me dm

 <!---